 To go from one pull-up to two constitutes a 100% improvement in performance.
 That’s a big jump.
 With pulldowns, you can make much finer adjustments in load, adding weight or reps at a gradual rate as your muscles adapt.

 The Mind Muscle Connection

-No matter how hard they try, a lot of people just can’t feel their lats doing the work when they train their back.
+No matter how hard they try, a lot of people just can’t feel their back muscles doing the work during a lat workout.